nicolastonon/tZq-TMVA-code/README.txt

 --- OTHER VARS => Can add additional variables not used in BDT, only for control plots.

 --- FUNCTION CALLS => This is where the functions are called.
-Simply un-comment the functions you want to use.
+Simply set to 'TRUE' the booleans activating the functions you want to use.
 /!\ Be sure to set properly the few function-dependant options/booleans which are initialized there.